nashville-software-school/Vue-Workshop/chapters/Session_3.md

 >
 > - Utilize a component library
 > - Use `v-model` to bind to form controls such as text inputs and select elements
+> - Use the `mounted` lifecycle hook to call a method when a component enters the DOM
 > - Add form validation to create a solid user experience

 ## Project setup